-6. Referral Process
+7. Referral Process

-Referrals to access the counselling service can be made at any time by teachers, parents, outside agencies, peers, or students who self-refer.
-Children and young people have the right to refuse or discontinue counselling at any time, and it is the counsellor's responsibility to ensure that the student's rights to autonomy are respected.
-It is important to recognise that pupils can only benefit if they want to be involved in the counselling process.
+7.1 Referrals to access the counselling service can be made by parents, outside agencies, peers, or students who self-refer.
+Children and young people have the right to refuse or discontinue counselling at any time, and it is the Wellbeing Counsellor 's responsibility to ensure that the student's rights to autonomy are respected.
+It is important to recognise that pupils can only benefit if they want to be involved.